AmesingFlank/Rayskell/README.md

 # Rayskell

 A minimal ray tracer program, written in Haskell, and used for a short presentation about Ray Tracing that I gave in Somerville College, Oxford.
+(Which is why I used Haskell LoL, IYKYK)

 ## Building & Running
 run